I Wanted To Fire Them All

-If you plan on GROWING beyond where you’re at, you need to build as much of your business on SYSTEMS, not talent.
+If you plan on GROWING beyond where you’re at, you need to build as much of your business on SYSTEMS as you can, not talent.

 If your business needs raw talent to grow, you’ll always be struggling to scale.
 But if you can scale on systems, you’re all set.

-What about dentist?
-They’re based on talent, but what they do is they built systems around EVERYTHING ELSE, and then the dentist comes in for all of 5 minutes, does the big important stuff only HE/SHE can do, then staff handles the rest.
+What about dentists?
+They’re based on talent, but they built systems around EVERYTHING ELSE, and then the dentist comes in for all of 5 minutes, does the big important stuff only THEY can do, then staff handles the rest.

 Same with surgeons.
 They don’t do any of the prep.
 They show up, they do what only THEY can do, and they build systems around everything else.